Tofino Hostel Safety Measures

 - You’ll find signage indicating our reduced maximum occupancy posted near all common areas, including kitchen, dining room, BBQ/patio, bathrooms, lobbies and lounges.

-- Some furniture may have been moved or removed to facilitate physical distancing measures (which don’t apply to individuals travelling in a group).
+- Some furniture may have been moved or removed to facilitate physical distancing measures (which don’t apply to individuals travelling in a group - as long as you maintain a safe 2m distance between your grup and other guests).

 - Please be mindful of posted signage and staff instruction around the use of these spaces.